 Easy Chinese Lemon Chicken Recipe

-To make this chicken even more happy to make, I’ve created a one-step batter instead of the multi-step process of marinating the chicken, dredging in flour, egg, flour, etc. I have always wanted to try this method and I am kicking myself for not perfecting it sooner!
+To make this Chinese Lemon Chicken recipe even more happy to make, I’ve created a one-step batter instead of the multi-step process of marinating the chicken, dredging in flour, egg, flour, etc. I have always wanted to try this method and I am kicking myself for not perfecting it sooner!
 It makes breading chicken super quick and SO easy, not to mention way less of a messy production.

 Simply combine your marinade of lemon juice, honey, soy sauce along with your egg, egg yolk, flour and spices all in one bowl to create a nice sticky batter.
 Add your chicken and let sit for 20-60 minutes to soak in flavor and tenderize.
 Now all you have to do is coat your chicken in breadcrumbs!

-I first tried to bake these chicken strips after breading with already toasted panko and while the chicken strips were somewhat crispy, they were not crispy enough to even call “crispy” in the title.
-This texture is totally fine and you are welcome to bake them, but what really made me pause was as soon as the sauce was drizzled over the chicken, the breading not only wasn’t crispy anymore, it become undesirably soggy.
+I first tried to bake this lemon chicken after breading the chicken with already toasted panko, and while the chicken was somewhat crispy, it was not crispy enough to own and flaunt its crispiness This baked texture is totally fine and you are welcome to bake the chicken, but what really made me pause was as soon as the sauce was drizzled over the chicken, the breading not only wasn’t crispy anymore, it become undesirably soggy.
 No thank you.
-You could avoid this by dipping the chicken in the sauce instead of drizzling it, and you are welcome to do so, but in my book the pan fried version takes the cake without any competition.
+You could avoid this by dipping the chicken in the sauce instead of drizzling it, and you are welcome to do so, but in my book, the pan fried version is SO worth the deliciousness.

-So if you want extra crispy, extra fabulous Chinese Lemon Chicken, pan fry the strips in a pan of shallow oil in two sets, being careful not to crowd the pan and out will come beautifully golden chicken with a nice crunchy texture on the outside and tender chicken on the inside.
-Patrick could not stop eating these strips plain!
+So, if you want extra crispy, extra fabulous Chinese Lemon Chicken, pan fry the chicken in a pan of shallow oil in two sets, being careful not to crowd the pan and it will emerge beautifully golden with a tantalizing crunchy texture on the outside and tender chicken on the inside.
+Patrick could not stop eaten the chicken plain!

-And he definitely could’t stop once I drizzled the breaded chicken strips with the Lemon Sauce.
+And he definitely couldn’t stop eating the chicken once I drizzled it with the lemon sauce.
 The sauce is a symphony of ingredients, including lemon juice, apricot preserves, honey, soy sauce, red wine vinegar, Asian Sweet Chili Sauce and freshly grated ginger.
 The Lemon Sauce ingredients simmer together to create a sweet and tart sauce so layered with flavors you won’t be able to stop stuffing your face.